Aaron Ramsey is a Welsh footballer currently at Juventus. Find out more about Aaron in our in-depth biography

 He proved to be in prolific form during the festive period with goals against Stoke City, Portsmouth and West Ham.

-His season was cut short when Ryan Shawcross’ horror tackle broke the Welsh midfielder’s leg.
+His season was cut short due to a horrific injury, when Ryan Shawcross’ horror tackle caused him to suffer a broken leg.
 It was later confirmed that Ramsey had broken his tibia and fibula at the Britannia Stadium.

 Ramsey was sent on loan to Championship side Nottingham Forest to gain first-team minutes between November 2010 and January 2011.
 He made five appearances for the two-time European champions.